performantdata/clang-scala.g8/README.md

 ### Debian 10
 Prepare Aptitude per the [sbt download][sbt-download] and [backports instructions][buster-backports].
+I added backports in order to pick up a 3.14+ CMake.

 Sbt, CMake, Ninja, Clang and Doxygen are installed in the usual Debian way.
 It's probably useful to pick up a few extras, too:
 ```shell